 The greater part of sea ice on the Scotian Shelf originates in the Gulf of St. Lawrence and is transported through Cabot Strait by northwesterly winds and ocean currents.
-Sydney Bight and the southern coast of Cape Breton are typically the only areas heavily affected by ice in the region and in 2012 it was present for only a short period, lasting little more than 1 week (Fig. 5).
-Regions of duration less than 1 week are not shown in the duration maps.
+Sydney Bight and the southern coast of Cape Breton are typically the only areas heavily affected by ice in the region.
+In 2014, it was present there for about the same time as the climatological values (Fig. 4).

-There has been very little ice on the Scotian Shelf since April 2009 (Fig. 6).
-The ice areas and volumes for the 2012-2013 season are compiled in Table 2.
-Months with the climatologically heaviest ice coverage, January to April, featured below normal coverage and volumes.
-Overall, the January to April 2013 coverage and ice volume were the 7th lowest in the 52 year long record while 2010, 2011 and 2012 had the second to fourth lowest coverage and volume; the difference between these three years is within the uncertainty of the observations.
+There has been very little ice on the Scotian Shelf from April 2009 until 2014 (Fig. 5).
+The ice areas and volumes for the 2013-2014 seasons are compiled in Table 2.
+January and February were below normal coverage and volume while March and April were above normal.
+Overall, the January to April 2014 coverage and ice volume were slightly above the 1981-2010 average unlike the previous four years which had extremely low coverage and volume, respectively, in the 53 year record.